VDA5050/VDA5050/VDA5050_EN.md

 >Figure 17 Handling multiple actions

-## 6.13 Topic "visualization"
+## 6.14 Topic "visualization"

 For a near real-time position update the AGV can broadcast its position and velocity on the subtopic `visualization`.

 The structure of the position message is the same as the position and velocity message in the state.
-For additional information see chapter 6.10 Implementation.
+For additional information see section "[6.11.6 Implementation](#6116-implementation)" for the vehicle state.
 The update rate for this topic is defined by the integrator.

-## 6.14 Topic "connection"
+## 6.15 Topic "connection"

 During the connection of an AGV client to the broker, a last will topic and message can be set, which is published by the broker upon disconnection of the AGV client from the broker.
 Thus, the master control can detect a disconnection event by subscribing the connection topics of all AGV.